ryea9/University-projects/README.md

 ## 💻 Projects

-This section showcases a selection of projects I completed as part of my curriculum at UTS, demonstrating the concepts and skills learned in my courses.
+This section showcases various projects I completed as part of my curriculum at UTS, demonstrating the concepts and skills learned in my courses.

 ### Year 1